dfelinto/blender-manual/manual/modeling/geometry_nodes/mesh_primitives/line.rst

    :End Points: Specify the start and end point of the line.

 Count Mode
-   Determines how the number of vertices is choosen.
+   Determines how the number of vertices is chosen.
    This is only available when the mode is set to *End Points*.

    :Count: Specify the total number of vertices.